 - 1. Bascombe Road.
 Deliver modal filters to prevent through motor traffic, combined with 20mph and traffic calming to reduce traffic speeds.
 The modal filters would create a low speed low traffic route, providing an improved route for people cycling, walking, and other users such as those in mobility scooters or horse riding.
-The potential to temporarily re-allow through movements by motor vehicles in the rare event of a major incident on the A379 should be considered, to provide some flexibility and an alternative route. - 2.
+The potential to temporarily re-allow through movements by motor vehicles in the rare event of a major incident on the A379 should be considered, to provide some flexibility and an alternative route.
+This will need further engagement, supported by trials, with the community. - 2.
 Existing proposal for Americas Lane improvements, including a limestone aggregate walking and cycling path.
 Use of a sealed surface (e.g. bitmac) should be considered to improve all-weather conditions for all users.